JTarball/hyroxwebsite/site/content/post/what-is-compromised-running.md

 ## How do I get better at compromised running?

-You will need to experience the sensation and both your mind and your body will need to adapt.
-Running after sleds can feel horrific but you need to know you can recover back into your threshold/steady state running.
+You will need to experience the sensation in both your mind and your body in order to adapt.
+Running after sleds can feel horrific at times but you need to know you can recover back into your threshold/steady state running given enough time.

 Much like running with a heavy rucksack or backpack you might find your running form is slightly different when compromised to ensure efficiency.
 Don't worry too much about that.